Flag of British Columbia: History

-The flag of British Columbia is based upon the 1906 arms of the province, designed by Arthur John Beanlands, the canon of Christ Church Cathedral in Victoria.
-Originally, the arms featured the Union Flag on the bottom.
-This was changed as it conflicted with the expression "The sun never sets on the British Empire."
+The flag of British Columbia is based upon the 1906 arms of the province, designed by Arthur John Beanlands, a canon of Christ Church Cathedral in Victoria.
+Originally, the arms featured the Union Jack on the bottom, but this was reversed by request of the College of Arms in London.
 Based upon Beanlands' revised design, the flag of British Columbia was introduced on June 14, 1960, by Premier W. A. C. Bennett, and was first flown on board the BC Ferries motor vessel Sidney (later Queen of Sidney).

 Design

 The four wavy white and three wavy blue lines symbolize the province's location between the Pacific Ocean and the Rocky Mountains.
 The setting sun represents the fact that British Columbia is Canada's westernmost province.
-The image of the continuously rising sun refers to the provincial motto splendor sine occasu (splendour without diminishment")—suggesting the idea that the sun never sets (on the British Empire).
+The image of the continuously rising sun refers to the provincial motto splendor sine occasu (splendour without diminishment").
 The Union Flag on top reflects the province's British heritage, while the crown in the centre represents British Columbia becoming a Crown colony and achieving responsible government.
 The flag has an aspect ratio of 3:5.

 A stylized version of the flag that appears on British Columbia licence plates incorrectly features the setting sun overlapping the Union Flag instead of the waves.

 The flag of British Columbia is similar to the flag of the British Indian Ocean Territory.
 It also bears similarities to the arms of Suffolk County Council, the local authority of the county of Suffolk in the United Kingdom, as well as the flag of Kiribati, which features the blue waves for the Pacific Ocean and a sun for its own reasons.